dusanlazic/fast/docs/quickstart.md

 The submitter script must define a function named `submit` that takes a list of flags (as string values) ready for submission.
 The `submit` function submits the flags and returns the responses from the flag-checking service as a tuple of two dictionaries: the first dictionary for the accepted flags and the other one for the rejected ones.
 The keys of the dictionaries are the flags, and the values are the corresponding responses from the flag-checking service.

 You can adapt the submit function to work with various flag submission mechanisms, such as submitting through a REST API, or over a raw TCP connection.
-See below for the examples.
+See below for examples.

 === "HTTP"